Chapter 8 (g.o.d album): Commercial performance

 As soon it was released, Chapter 8 topped the local charts, including major sites such as Melon, Genie and others, earning the group the Album of the Year award at the Melon Music Awards.
 It debuted at #2 in the Gaon Album Chart and was ranked at #5 for the month of July and #45 for the year 2014.

 "The Lone Duckling" won the Song of the Year award for the month of May at the Gaon Chart Music Awards after it achieved an "all kill" in the digital charts for that month and topped the K-pop Hot 100.
 "Sky Blue Promise" immediately topped nine local digital charts upon its release, remaining one of the top 5 most downloaded songs for the month of July.
 It also finished second in the Inkigayo rankings for July 13 despite the fact that g.o.d did not promote at any music programs.
 The album's title track "The Story of Our Lives" topped the digital charts just hours after the album's release.
 Excluding the two pre-released tracks, all other tracks in the album charted in the Gaon Digital Chart for the month of July, with two debuting in the top 10 the week of the album's release.

-Reunion concert tour

-The group began their 15th anniversary tour on July 12, 2014, at Jamsil Sports Complex.
-It was their first concert as a quintet in 12 years.
-Initially they had planned to hold two concerts over two days in Seoul but extended it to eight more dates in four other cities due to popular demand.
-They concluded their national tour with an encore concert in October at the 40,000-capacity Seoul Olympic Stadium, the second time they have held a sold-out concert at the venue, the first time being in April 2001.

-In November, they extended their tour overseas, holding concerts in Los Angeles and Newark, New Jersey, and became the first South Korean group to hold solo concerts at American stadiums since Big Bang's Alive Galaxy Tour.